pc2/stream-fpga/README.md

 1. Check the location of the used compilers (A C++ compiler and the aoc/aocl)
 2. Update the board name in the Makefile or give the new board name as an argument to make.
+3. Set the used data type using the STREAM_TYPE variable and the number the for loops in the kernels should be unrolled with UNROLL_COUNT.
-3. Build the host program or the kernels by using the available build targets.
+4. Build the host program or the kernels by using the available build targets.

 For more detailed information about the available build targets call: